zhouzhongyuan/blog/contents/articles/promises-in-wicked-detail/index.md

 * [promisejs.org](http://promisejs.org) -- great tutorial on Promises (already mentioned it a few times)
 * [Q's Design Rationale](https://github.com/kriskowal/q/blob/v1/design/README.js) -- an article much like this one, but goes into even more detail.
 By Kris Kowal, creator of Q
 * [Some debate over whether done() is a good thing](https://github.com/domenic/promises-unwrapping/issues/19)
+* [Flattening Promise Chains](http://solutionoptimist.com/2013/12/27/javascript-promise-chains-2/) by Burleson Thomas.
+A nice article that goes into more advanced usage of Promises.
+If my article is the "what", then Burleson's is a nice look at the "why".

-**Found a mistake?** if I made an error and you want to let me know, please [email me](mailto:matt.e.greer@gmail.com) or [send me a pull request](https://github.com/city41/blog/blob/master/contents/articles/promises-in-wicked-detail/index.md).
+**Found a mistake?** if I made an error and you want to let me know, please [email me](mailto:matt.e.greer@gmail.com) or [file an issue](https://github.com/city41/blog/issues).
 Thanks!